llingg/docs-opmanual_autolab/book/robotarium/20_charging_setup/23_BUILDING_hardware_setup_maintenance_area.md

 ## Place a traffic light on the maintenance intersection

+This traffic light will serve as the charging manager.

 ## Place watchtowers on charger intersections
-make sure that the intersection is under the scope of the camera
+Make sure that the intersection is under the scope of the camera